Circuit AnalysisDC CircuitsHow ToQuestions - Answers

 STEP 2.

 Calculate / measure the open circuit voltage.
-This is the Thevenin Voltage (VTH).
-Fig (3).
+This is the Thevenin Voltage (VTH) as shown in Fig (3).

 VTH = 12V